Skip To Content

 2. Identify the first and last photo of each strip.

-3. Estimate the offset in ground units from one photo to next and use the spreadsheet to calculate estimated X or Y coordinates along each flight line (e.g., for north/south flight lines, this would be the Y coordinates along the line).
-Overlap along flight lines (forward overlap) is usually 60% or greater.
-Ground distance (GD) between successive photos along a flight line can be determined using the following formula:
+3. Estimate the offset in ground units from one photo to next and use the spreadsheet to calculate estimated X or Y coordinates along each flight line (for example, for north/south flight lines, this would be the Y coordinates along the line).

 GD = (100 - Forward Overlap %)/100 * (230/100) * Photo Scale

-4. Estimate the spacing between flight lines to calculate approximate X or Y coordinates (e.g. for north/south flight lines, this would be the X coordinates for each line).
-This is easier if flight lines are oriented north/south or east/west; otherwise, these estimated calculations are somewhat more complicated.
-Standard overlap between flight lines is usually 15 - 20%.
+It is recommended that flight lines are oriented north/south or east/west; otherwise, these estimated calculations are somewhat more complicated.
+Standard overlap between flight lines is usually 15–20 percent.
 Ground distance (GD) between flight lines can be determined using the following formula:

 GD = (100 - Lateral Overlap %)/100 * (230/100) * Photo Scale

-5. After creating this table with XY locations and filenames, edit the table to enter the other required parameters (see above).
+5. After creating this table with x,y locations and filenames, edit the table to enter the other required parameters (see above).

 1. In ArcGIS Pro, open a blank map and set it to your desired projection for the project.
 (Do not use GCS = Lat/Long or Web Mercator).

 2. Select one image and add the image to the map.
-The image will not appear in the correct location.

-screenshot of the Georeference tab options
+Georeference tab options

-5. Repeat until the image is in approximately the correct location and scale, then click Save to save the approximate georeferencing information in an ancillary file called image_filename.aux.xml.
+5. Repeat until the image is in approximately the correct location and scale, and click Save to save the approximate georeferencing information in an ancillary file called image_filename.aux.xml.
 (Do not use Save As, which will create a new output file).

 Tip: